 Click here to visit the COBRA website and use your library card number to log in (including the initial B) where it asks for your ticket number.

 Encyclopaedia Britannica delivers reliable information fast - with articles, images, videos and maps.
 Your library card number gives you access to three sites in one to cater for all levels - with Junior, Student and Adult versions.
-Temporary library card numbers (issued when joining online) can also be used.
+Temporary library card numbers (issued when Join the Library) can also be used.

 To access Encyclopaedia Britannica from your home computer you will need to enter your Library Card Membership Number (including the B) when prompted for your library number (for example B761234567.
 Note that some numbers end with an X and you should include this too).